 No responsibility will be assumed for anybody who follows this information.
 All sites in this article require some fitness and elementary outdoor skills.
 Accidents are always possible in the mountains.
-Going into the mountains, take appropriate footwear and warm and waterproof clothing.
-Before going, check the distance, altitude (e.g. outdooractive.com, alltrails.com), weather, snow situation (high trails are often blocked November to end May) and eventual cable car times before going.
-Places described here are generally very popular and well described online, and easy to moderate in hiking scale.
+When going into the mountains, take appropriate footwear and warm, waterproof clothing.
+Before going, check the distance, altitude (e.g. outdooractive.com, alltrails.com), weather, snow situation (high trails are often blocked from November to the end ofMay) and eventual cable car times.
+The places described here are generally very popular and well described online, and easy to moderate in hiking scale.
 They can be also reached by public transport of post buses.